 The town square is lined with great examples of medieval and Renaissance buildings.
 Several large, old hotels are here along with the Rathaus.

-On the Burgberg you will find the Abbesses' Palace (Residenzbau) and the Stiftkirche St. Servatius church.
+On the Burgberg ("castle mountain"), or Schlossberg, you will find the Abbesses' Palace (Residenzbau) and the Stiftkirche St. Servatius church.

 Inside the Abbesses' Palace is the Schloss Museum which displays an interesting assortment of Ice Age fossils, Bronze Age artifacts and medieval torture instruments.
 On exhibit is the cage used to display a captured robber baron in the 1300's.

-St. Servatius is one of the best-preserved 12th century buildings in Germany.
-Heinrich I and Mathilde are buried in the crypt with the abbesses.
+St. Servatius, the abbey church, is one of the best-preserved 12th century buildings in Germany.
+Heinrich I (the Fowler) and Mathilde are buried in the crypt with the abbesses.

 You can also see the oldest tapestry in Northern Europe, woven around 1200 A.D., with a surprisingly classical theme, the "marriage" of Mercury and Philosophy.

-Darker history: during the war, Heinrich Himmler turned the church into a shrine to the SS, inspired by the church's connection with the first king of the German "Reich".
+During the war, Heinrich Himmler turned the church into a shrine to the SS, inspired by the church's connection with the first king of Germany, Heinrich I.

 The lieutenant had shipped the priceless artifacts to his parents house in Whitewright, Texas.
 He went to work in the family hardware store and no more was heard of the treasure until after his death in 1980.
 His brother and sister, as his heirs, ended up with it and started selling parts of it.